 - 6.1.
 Course and safety rules shall be those of the UIM applicable on the date of the race unless specified otherwise by these rules. - 6.2.
 The length of straight between any two turning buoys is to be a maximum of 850 metres.
 The boundaries of the water on which practice and racing are allowed to take place must be defined in the advance programme. - 6.3 In cases of force Majeure, any changes to the course must be agreed by the Daily Management Committee members present at the event and the new course presented to the drivers.
-If the course is changed from its original specifications then free practice may be offered to the drivers if the time schedule permits.

-- 6.4.
-The pit area should be sufficiently large to prevent boats being craned into the water over other boats. - There must be a minimum of 2 cranes. - 6.6 Local Organizer has to provide specific area for timing/race control/radio person (9 x 3 metres) with at least three TV set, tables and chairs

-Table with 3 chairs and a Power connection for TIMING (3 x 3); Table with a TV screen for RACE CONTROL (3 x 3); Tables and chairs with 3 TV sets minimum for the RADIO PERSONS (3 x 3)

-6.7 For a new venue it is mandatory an inspection on the spot, two months in advance (in any case before the publication of the advance program), to be done by two persons from Formulae Committee; the costs of relevant travel and stay are in charge of Local Organizer.
+If the course is changed from its original specifications then free practice may be offered to the drivers if the time schedule permits. - 6.4.
+The pit area should be sufficiently large to prevent boats being craned into the water over other boats. - 6.5 There must be a minimum of 2 cranes. - 6.6 The Local Organizer has to provide a specific area for timing/race control/ Radio persons (9 x 3 meters) with at least three TV set, tables and chairs.
+Table with three chairs and a power connection for TIMING (3 x 3); table With a TV screen for RACE CONTROL (3 x 3); tables and chairs with 2 TV set minimum for RADIO PERSONS (3 x 3) - 6.7 For the new venue it is mandatory an inspection on the spot, two months in Advance prior the publication of advance program of the relevant race, to be done by two persons from Formulae Committee appointed by Chairman of Formulae Committee; the costs of relevant travel and stay are in charge of Local Organizer.

 - 7.1.
 The boat placed first will be the one having covered the scheduled distance in the shortest time. - 7.2.
 All boats will be classified by taking into account the number of complete laps they have covered and for those which have completed the same number of laps, the order in which they crossed the finish line. - 7.3.
 The number of laps completed during the eventual restarts will be taken in account for the classification. - 7.4.
-The points will be awarded to the first 10 classified drivers crossing the finish line under their own power, on the condition that they have completed at least 70 % of the numbers of laps covered by the winner (rounded down to the nearest whole number of laps).
-Boats having done 90% or more laps but do not cross the finishing line after the winner has crossed will be classified after those boats that have done the same number of laps but that also cross the finishing line after the winner. - 7.5.
+The points will be awarded to the first 10 classified drivers crossing the finish line under their own power, on the condition that they have completed at least 70 % of the numbers of laps covered by the winner

+(rounded down to the nearest whole number of laps).
+Boats having done 90% or more laps but do not cross the finishing line after the winner has crossed will be classified after those boats that have done the same number of laps but that also cross the finishing line after the winner.

+- 7.5.
 The leading boat must have completed 70 % of the number of laps counting for the race. - 7.6.
 If the race cannot be restarted due to "force majeure" then the points will be awarded in accordance to the following scale: